jchai002/choir-justice-supplies/au/en/directing-incoming-calls-with-the-virtual-receptionist.markdown

 3. You can decide for each extension whether it will be reachable via "Dial-By-Extension" and "Dial-By-Name": \\
    ![customize directory]({{ site.baseurl }}/assets/images/ooma_office_wework/customize_directory_settings_wework.png)

-4. Customize your directory dialing preferences.
+4. Customise your directory dialling preferences.
 5. Save your changes.